-All major Railway Stations across India will soon have battery-operated cars (BoC) to facilitate movement of passengers, mainly disabled, ailing and elderly, on platforms.
-Passengers, however will have to pay for the services as the railways will appoint private firms to run these services on a regularly.
+All major Railway Stations across India will soon have battery-operated cars (BoC) to facilitate the movement of passengers, mainly disabled, ailing and elderly, on platforms.
+Passengers, however, will have to pay for the services as the railways will appoint private firms to run these services on a regularly.

-Each station will have a dedicated mobile number to facilitate booking of BoCs.
-The facility will also be made available through IRCTC’s e-ticketing website and 139 helpline, a famous News Paper reported.
+Each station will have a dedicated mobile number to facilitate the booking of BoCs.
+The facility will also be made available through IRCTC’s e-ticketing website and 139 helplines, a famous News Paper reported.

 ‘TALK-BACK’ SYSTEM IN LADIES COACHES

-Western Railway plans to provide Talk Back system in ladies coaches for alerting Guards of train during the emergency situations.
+Western Railway plans to provide Talk Back system in ladies coaches for alerting Guards of the train during the emergency situations.
 This communication system is similar to the ones used in the Metro rail.
-The passenger talk back facilities at the doorway of each ladies compartment will allow two way communications.
+The passenger talkback facilities at the doorway of each ladies compartment will allow two-way communications.
 It will be placed in an accessible height.
-At the press of a button a communication channel can be opened with the train’s guard.
+At the press of a button, a communication channel can be opened with the train’s guard.
 Work on the system will begin in a few months on the estimates are approved.
 Officials added.

 WORKING OF THE TALK-BACK SYSTEM